-For a list of more scholarships available to you, visit our Scholarships and Grants page.
+For a list of scholarships available to you, visit our Scholarships and Grants page.

-What Can You Do with a Child Development Degree?
+What Can I Do With a Child Development Degree?

 Childcare Center Director in Elementary School

-Directors at this level must usually hold a PhD and will interact at the local, state, and federal organizational level for their school and/or district.
-Growth is slow in this area, but starting salary is about $89,000 yearly with potential growth with experience up to $175,000.
+Directors at this level must typically hold a graduate degree and will interact at the local, state and federal organizational level for their school and/or district.
+Growth is slow in this area, but educational administrators at the primary and secondary level earn an average annual salary of $102,650.
 The typical work setting could be at a school or local board office.

 Early Childhood Education Specialist

 This area of teaching typically focuses on special education and designing curricula for students with special needs.
-Starting positions begin paying at $77,000 with room for growth.
 These positions are holding steady in overall growth with new curriculum being created often.

 Preschool Admissions Coach

 A preschool admissions coach's job is to ensure toddlers get into the preschool of their choice.
 This includes coaching parents and ensuring the readiness of the child.
-Coaches typically charge $400 an hour to meet with parents and potential preschool enrollees.
+Coaches typically charge an hourly fee to meet with parents and potential preschool enrollees.
 This is a growing area in larger cities.